JacquesAttinger/JacquesAttinger.github.io/README.md

 🌍 *[English](README.md) ∙ [简体中文](README.zh.md)*

-# Corey Chiu Portfolio Template
+# Corey Chiu Portfolio Template (Edited to be Jacques Attinger's Portfolio)

 This is a portfolio template template created by [Corey Chiu](https://coreychiu.com).